timm/shortr/etc/src/docs/oo.md

 better and worst classes (and that tree is nothing but tree of ROWS with a `kids` pointer to sub-ROWS).

+More technically, we do recursive random projections using the independent variables.
+At each level of the recursion, pairs of remote points are ranked (using the dependent variables) and all the data associated with the best/worst points are labeled `bests` or `rests`.
+Finally, supervised discretization and an entropy-based decision tree is then learned to distinguish the best `bests` from the worst `rests`.

 <a href=".."><img src="https://img.shields.io/badge/Lua-%232C2D72.svg?logo=lua&logoColor=white"></a>
 <a href=".."><img src="https://img.shields.io/badge/checked--by-syntastic-yellow?logo=Checkmarx&logoColor=white"></a>
 <a href="https://github.com/timm/shortr/actions/workflows/tests.yml"><img src="https://github.com/timm/shortr/actions/workflows/tests.yml/badge.svg"></a>